IvanderKendrick/Restooo-Food-Ordering-System/README.md

 ## Running the Program

-To run the program, execute the main Python file.
+To run the program, execute the Python file.

 ```
 Contact
 For any inquiries or feedback, feel free to reach out: